react-native-google-signin/docs/docs/integration-notes.md

 The default requested scopes are `email` and `profile`.

-If you want to manage other data from your application (for example access user agenda or upload a file to drive) you need to request additional permissions.
-This can be accomplished by adding the necessary scopes when configuring the GoogleSignin instance.
+If you want to manage other data from your application (for example, access user agenda or upload a file to drive) you need to request additional permissions.
+This can be accomplished by calling [`requestAuthorization`](one-tap#requestauthorization) or by adding the necessary scopes when calling [`configure`](one-tap#configure).

 Visit https://developers.google.com/identity/protocols/googlescopes or https://developers.google.com/oauthplayground/ for a list of available scopes.